by Wayne Ren-Cheng

 A finger snap = 60 Moment = 1/75th of a second

-It wasn’t Dogen’s point that we memorize these numbers but that hearing them helps us recognize that time moves very quickly.
-You can find yourself disconnected when moments go by without your being aware.
+Dogen didn’t expect anyone to memorize these numbers but he thought that hearing them would help practitioners with the realization that, ‘time swiftly passes by”.
+You can find yourself disconnected when moments go by without you being aware.
 Things change (impermanence happens) in each-and-every-moment and you can easily miss them.
 On a positive note, when bad things happen they won’t happen for long.
 Good things will happen in a moment.

-There are 6,400,099,180 moments in each day and as Buddhist practitioners we’re supposed to “be” in each one.
-In order to take advantage of each moment our bodyminds need to be in constant motion, even when we’re sitting still developing a calm, serene mind . . . we still need to be aware each moment.
-That can be intimidating perspective.
+There are 6,400,099,180 (6 billion, 400 million, 99 thousand, 180) moments in each day and as Buddhist practitioners we’re supposed to “be” in each one.
+In order to take advantage of each moment our bodyminds need to be in constant motion, even when we’re sitting still developing a calm, serene mind . . . we still need to be mindful and aware each moment.
+That can be an intimidating realization.

 Let’s jump ahead about 450 years and see if we can get a little help.
 Sir Isaac Newton (1642-1727) offers us this Universal constant “A body in motion tends to stay in motion unless acted on by an outside force.”
-Making a minor change to bring this into a Buddhist perspective, “A bodymind in motion . . .” we’re presented with the concept of momentum.
+Making a minor change brings this into a Buddhist perspective, “A bodymind in motion tends to stay in motion unless an outside force is allowed to act on it.
 Once in motion we’re more likely to stay in motion . . . momentum.

 The bodymind is tranquil, posture is downward, and focus is sharp . . . use that momentum in meditation.